dstreefkerk/PromptEngineering/Knowledge Management/Capture LLM Lessons Learned.md

 3. **Create a Markdown Artefact:**
    Generate a single well-structured Markdown document using the filename format above.
 Present it as an artifact (Claude), in canvas (ChatGpt/Gemini)
+   **This is a hard requirement, not just formatting — do not return it as a code block in the chat.**

 ```markdown
 # Lessons Learned: [Title Case Topic]